renolation/story_quest_nestjs/AUTH_README.md

 **1. "JWT must be provided"**
 - Ensure you're sending the Authorization header: `Bearer YOUR_TOKEN`
-- Check token hasn't expired (default: 15 minutes)
+- Check token hasn't expired (default: 90 days)

 **2. "User not found or inactive"**
 - User may have been deleted or deactivated